Evaluation: WFP’s Approach to Targeting and Prioritization

 - What factors affect WFP’s performance on targeting and prioritization?

-The evaluation will take place between September 2024 and December 2025.
-It will cover the period from 2019 to April 2025 and will use a mixed methods approach.
-The evaluation will also include in-country case studies (five in total) and remote case studies, covering all regions where the WFP operates.
+The evaluation took place between September 2024 and December 2025.
+It covers the period from 2019 to April 2025 and uses a mixed methods approach.
+The evaluation also includes in-country case studies (five in total) and remote case studies, covering all regions where the WFP operates.

 For more information, please contact Julia Steets.